-The policy also states that the Surinder Singh route will be removed too.
-This is where family members of British citizens, who lived and worked in another Member State were allowed to return under the EU law as opposed to the UK domestic law.
+The policy also states that the Surinder Singh route will also disappear.
+This is where family members of British citizens, who lived and worked in another Member State could return under the EU law as opposed to the UK domestic law.

 And will be changing passport colour!
 From red to blue.

-Just to summarise the rights of EU citizens and their family members: those, EU citizens, who already reside and will be residing before 31 October 2019 will be entitled to make an application for a settled (Indefinite Leave to Remain) or a pre-settled (Further leave to remain).
-They will be entitled to do so before 31 December 2020.
+Just to summarise the rights of EU citizens and their family members.
+Those, EU citizens, who already reside and will be residing before 31 October 2019 should make an application for a settled (Indefinite Leave to Remain) or a pre-settled (Further leave to remain).
+They can do so before 31 December 2020.

 Family members of the EU citizens living in the UK will be eligible to do the same thing.
 However, if they reside outside the UK and want to join their EU nationals who were residing in the UK before 31 October 2019.
 They will be able to do so by applying for Family Permit either:

 - The Immigration (European Economic Area) Regulations 2016